-I see the press having a field day with the AT&T purchase of T-Mobile US, citing concerns about anti-trust laws.
-But the real anti-trust violation is that GSM networks, designed from the ground up to deliver independence of network provider, in the US are locked to only connect you to the signal from the network you have a contract with.
+I see the press having a field day with the AT&T purchase of T-Mobile US, citing concerns about antitrust laws.
+But the actual antitrust violation is that GSM networks, designed from the ground up to deliver independence of network provider, in the US are locked to only connect you to the signal from the network you have a contract with.

-GSM was designed to give any GSM compatible phone the best cell phone reception possible anywhere by finding any (open) GSM network and connecting to the strongest one available using roaming agreements with the host network provider.
-Locked SIM cards (those little chip cards inside the phone) prevent its users (us the people) from having the best and most seamless cell phone reception possible and prevent GSM network providers from competing on a level playing field.
-Locked SIMs create walled gardens and develop monopolies, antitrust laws are supposed to prevent.
+GSM was designed to give any GSM-compatible phone the best cell phone reception possible anywhere by finding any (open) GSM network and connecting to the strongest one available using roaming agreements with the host network provider.
+Locked SIM cards (those little chip cards inside the phone) prevent its users (us, the people) from having the best and most seamless cell phone reception possible and prevent GSM network providers from competing on a level playing field.
+Locked SIMs create walled gardens and develop monopolies, which antitrust laws are supposed to avoid.

 Twenty years ago(!)
-I could roam Europe and receive a GSM signal anywhere, not so in the US because locking of SIMs prevents any small new GSM network provider from achieving network relevance that could make up for the cost, and thus would prevent new network entrants from even trying.
-Hence locking of SIMs is the real antitrust crime, not one walled garden buying the other.
+I could roam Europe and receive a GSM signal anywhere, but not in the US because locking SIMs prevents any small new GSM network provider from achieving network relevance that could make up for the cost and thus would prevent new network entrants from even trying.
+Hence, locking SIMs is the actual antitrust crime, not one walled garden buying the other.

-Update: Since this article was written in 2011, you can now unlock your phone from the AT&T network if you own your phone outright or have paid it off.
+Update: Since this article was written in 2011, using a needlessly complex process, you can now unlock your phone from the AT&T network if you own it outright or have paid it off.
 Not solving the unfree issues described above nor the ignorance of the role of government, but a get out of jail into a halfway-house kind of solution for customers at some point.